 The speed and vastness of the internet is something that society struggles to control.
-When violent events like terrorist attacks and school shootings occur, the power of smartphone cameras make it possible for videos of violence to appear on social media within seconds, uploading for the whole world to see and shared by a myriad of news outlets.
+When violent acts like terrorist attacks and school shootings occur, the power of smartphone cameras make it possible for videos of violence to appear on social media within seconds, uploaded for the whole world to see and shared by a myriad of news outlets.
 Some of this content is disturbing to most and many argue that it could incite others to commit similar acts.

 Recently, an anti-semitic open letter was uploaded to a far-right message board known as 8chan.
 Hours later, a man opened fire at a synagogue in Poway, California near San Diego on the last day of passover.
 One person was killed and three were injured.
 After the shooting, John T. Earnest was taken into custody as a suspect.
 The user who posted the white nationalist open letter on 8chan used the username, “JohnTEarnest”, according to NBC News.

 Along with the 8chan note was a link to a Facebook Page with a message that read “a livestream will begin shortly” and included a link of songs that the user planned to play during the livestream, according to NBC News.